TahaQadi/Qadiapp/replit.md

 This bilingual (Arabic/English) application enables businesses to manage and fulfill Long-Term Agreement (LTA) based product orders.
 It provides a comprehensive platform for managing contracts, products from a master catalog, and client-specific pricing.
 Key capabilities include secure client authentication with role-based access, a robust price management system, product image handling, bulk product import, a responsive product grid, order templates, and integration with Pipefy for streamlined order processing.
 The project's core purpose is to optimize contract fulfillment workflows and enhance the ordering experience for LTA clients.

+**Note on Template System:** As of October 2025, the document template system has been refactored to Arabic-only.
+While the application UI remains fully bilingual (EN/AR), all PDF templates for contracts, invoices, orders, and price offers are now exclusively in Arabic (language: 'ar').
+See "Template System Migration (October 2025)" section below for details.

 # Documentation

 Comprehensive documentation is available in the `docs/` directory: